 The temple was founded in the eighth century, but its origins are mysterious.
 It is said that a monk traveled to Kurama after learning of its mystical powers in a dream.
 He built Kuramadera to harness the unique spiritual power of the area.
 Although it was controlled by various Buddhist sects throughout the ages, it is dedicated to esoteric beliefs and mountain worship today.

 Hike or ride up to a grand view

 You can pay 200 yen to take a short cable car up the mountain to reach the main building.
 If you'd like a more intimate look at the complex, you can hike up the mountain path.

-At the top, the mountain plateaus into a vast courtyard where the main buildings stands.
+At the top, the mountain is elevated, and buildings stand in a vast courtyard.
 The view of the mountains and valleys beyond is amazing.

 The Kurama-Kibune hike

-Past the main hall, a trail continues up and over the mountain to the village of Kibune on the opposite side of the mountain.
+Past the main hall, a trail continues up and over the mountain to Kibune on the opposite side of the mountain.
 The hike is lovely, and leads to a few smaller temples that are part of Kuramadera .

 Halfway through the hike, you'll encounter a special grove of trees.
 Their roots are unable to penetrate the hard ground and have woven together in a mesmerizing pattern.